 Morgane shares a bit about her experiences as an intern on David Stark's team below - we look forward to hearing more about her experiences in the fall:

-After 5 years of working in the world of Branding, I'm back as an intern!
-But not just anywhere: at David Stark Design and Production in New York!
+David Stark Design and Production in New York!
 What, you don't know David Stark?
 David and his team produce extraordinary events, everything from planning to production for weddings, bar mitzvahs, and product launches.
 Event planning is their playground!

 I was fortunate enough to be selected as an intern through Apartment Therapy's "Design Is Not Taught" Internship challenge, where they were looking for a candidate to work with David's team for 3 months.
 What an opportunity!
 It's been six weeks into the internship so far and I've had a chance to meet David and most of the team.
 Everyone works to make each event more innovative and creative than the last.
 At David Stark, we do not have time to get bored!